-Comfortable in culturally diverse settings, Steve has worked in many international companies throughout China, India, Singapore, Hong Kong, Mexico, Italy, Spain, France, Germany, and UK.
+Comfortable in culturally diverse settings, Steve has worked in many international companies throughout Asia, Latin America and Europe.

 Steve spent most of his adult life in southwestern Michigan and now lives with his wife in Chicago.
+His hobbies include Chicago history, architecture, and family history.
 He still owns the southwestern Michigan family vineyard his parents purchased in the 1960’s.

 Please call me for a free consultation about either, and how I can help you achieve more value and greater success – both for your organization, and for you.